Our vision is to provide every Jewish student at Rutgers a sense of

 Rutgers Hillel’s mission is to provide opportunities for every Jewish student at Rutgers University’s New Brunswick campus to deepen their connection to Jewish identity and Jewish community.
-We seek to inspire our students to make an enduring commitment to Jewish life.
+We seek to inspire our students to make an enduring commitment to Jewish life, learning and Israel.

 Hillel embraces this mission by helping students find a balance in being distinctively Jewish and universally human by encouraging them to pursue tzedek (social justice), tikkun olam (repairing the world) and Jewish learning, and to support Israel and global Jewish peoplehood.
 Hillel is committed to excellence, innovation, accountability and results.

-On a campus of approximately 6,000 Jewish undergraduates (17% of the student body) and 1,000+ Jewish graduate students, Hillel continuously strives to create a broadly defined Jewish campus culture which is intrinsically intertwined with the culture of Rutgers University.
+On a campus of approximately 6,400 Jewish undergraduates and 1,000+ Jewish graduate students, Hillel continuously strives to create a broadly defined Jewish campus culture which is intrinsically intertwined with the culture of Rutgers University.
 Our goal is to enrich the lives of Jewish undergraduate and graduate students so that they may enrich the Jewish people and the world.

 Rutgers Hillel is a part of Hillel: The Foundation for Jewish Campus Life, the largest Jewish campus organization in the world, providing opportunities for Jewish students at more than 500 colleges and universities worldwide to explore and celebrate their Jewish identity.
 For more information about Hillel, visit its website, www.hillel.org

-For many years Hillel was housed at different locations in downtown New Brunswick, before moving into a brand new facility on Ryders Lane, behind the Douglass Campus, in 1971.
-That facility was sold to the University in 1996 and Hillel moved to 93 College Avenue, our home until October of 2013.
-We completed the final stages of an $18M Capital and Endowment Campaign to build a brand new 33,000 square foot Hillel student center at 70 College Avenue, in the heart of the College Avenue, which opened in Spring 2017.
+For many years Hillel was housed at different locations along George Street in downtown New Brunswick, before moving into a brand new facility on Ryders Lane, behind the Douglass Campus, in 1971.
+That facility was sold to the University in 1996, when Hillel moved to 93 College Avenue, our home until October of 2013.

 Rutgers Hillel aspires to collect the history of Jewish life at Rutgers, and to share these stories with you here.
 If you would like to contribute to our history project, or order a copy of “The Jewish Experience at Rutgers” by Ruth Marcus Patt ’40, contact us at firstname.lastname@example.org.